• Skip to primary navigation

 • Beef stock – you can dissolve 1 stock cube per cup of water to make instant stock if you don’t have real beef stock to hand.

-• Salt – to your own taste
+• Salt - to your taste

 • Sunflower oil for browning the meat.